 Laws of 1817, Chapter 137.
 Chapter 137 of the New York laws of 1817 contained a provision freeing every child born of a slave in the state who was born after July 4, 1799.
 This was, however, a gradual process.
-All such children were still bound to the master of their mother until age 28 (for males) or age 25 (for females).
-Every child born of a slave after this act was passed was also legally owned by the mother's master until age 21.
+All such children "shall remain the servant of the owner of his or her mother" until age 28 (for males) or age 25 (for females).
+Every child born of a slave after this act was passed was also legally owned by the mother's owner until age 21.
 According to the terms of the law, all slaves were to be free by 1827.

 March 31 1817

 New York State Archives.
 New York (State).
 Dept. of State.
 Bureau of Miscellaneous Records.
 Enrolled acts of the State Legislature.
 Series 13036-78.
 Laws of 1817, Chapter 137, Section 4.

 This image is provided for education and research purposes.
 Rights may be reserved.
 Responsibility for securing permissions to distribute, publish, reproduce or other use rest with the user.
 For additional information see our Copyright and Use Statement